miyako/4d-presentation-summit-2023/Go Places with SystemWorkers!/README.md

-# Go Places with SystemWorkers!
+# Go Places with System Workers!

 ## Teaser Message

-SystemWorkers are here!
-In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to `LAUNCH EXTERNAL PROCESS` or `PHP Execute`, with a bonus primer on the ubiquitous Go programming language.
+System Workers are here!
+In this session, learn how this feature opens the door to new possibilities, its strengths and advantages compared to `LAUNCH EXTERNAL PROCESS` with a bonus primer on the ubiquitous Go programming language.

 ## Synopsis

-1. Present the benefits of SystemWorkers, compared to [`LAUNCH EXTERNAL PROCESS`](https://doc.4d.com/4Dv20/4D/20/LAUNCH-EXTERNAL-PROCESS.301-6238364.en.html).
+1. Present the benefits of the `4D.SystemWorker` class, compared to [`LAUNCH EXTERNAL PROCESS`](https://doc.4d.com/4Dv20/4D/20/LAUNCH-EXTERNAL-PROCESS.301-6238364.en.html).

-1. Show some practical examples that adds value to the product or enhances the user experience.
+1. An up-to-date lecture on **Object Oriented Programmaing**, 4D style.

 1. Explain how Go is the ideal programming language for a cross-platform, deployment-ready utility executable to be embedded in 4D.